Skip to main content

 Sunlight is the Standard.

-The statutory framework for transparency is comprehensive.
 The Freedom of Information Act (5 U.S.C. § 552) establishes the public's right to access agency records.
 The Government in the Sunshine Act (5 U.S.C. § 552b) requires agencies to hold open meetings.
 The Federal Register Act (44 U.S.C. § 1501 et seq.) mandates publication of rules and regulations.
-The Supreme Court recognized in Department of Justice v.
-Reporters Committee (1989) that FOIA's purpose is to "shed light on an agency's performance of its statutory duties."
-In Nixon v.
-Administrator of General Services (1977), the Court affirmed that executive privilege is not absolute and that the public has a right to access government records.

 Read the Investigations